-1 Place the top plate so the wheels ride the bottom carriage tracks.
-Make sure the handles on the top plate are facing the front of the frame.
+Place the top plate so the wheels ride the bottom carriage tracks.
+Make sure the handle bracket on the top plate is toward the front of the frame.

 Open the four sewing machine clamps and place them into the slots in the top plate.
 The rubber pads must face toward the center of the top plate.